eaobservatory/hedwig/doc/maint/customize.rst

   These methods should implement your facility's scheme for numbering proposals.
-  Provided you can extract the semester, queue and proposal number from a formatted proposal code, you should only need to override the protected method :meth:`~hedwig.facility.generic.view.Generic._parse_proposal_code`
+  Provided you can extract the semester, queue, call type and proposal number from a formatted proposal code, you should only need to override the protected method :meth:`~hedwig.facility.generic.view.Generic._parse_proposal_code`